-By U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, National Mentoring Resource Center Youth mentoring relies on the power of human connections.
+By U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, Reprinted from National Mentoring Resource Center Youth mentoring relies on the power of human connections.
 Maintaining those connections in the face of the COVID-19 pandemic may be challenging, but it is an important and worthwhile effort.
-As President Trump said, “Mentors serve not only as […]
+As President Trump said, “Mentors serve not […]

 Thursday, September 17, 2020, 1:00 – 2:15 PM Eastern This webinar addresses factors to consider as you design curriculum for your group mentoring program.
 The webinar will begin with discussion of how to select group sizes and mentor to mentee ratios that will help your effort to run smoothly and to reach intended goals.
 Presenters […]

 DuBois, D. L., Alem, F., Silverthorn, N., & Stewart, K. (2020).
 Synthesis of OJJDP-sponsored mentoring research.
 National Mentoring Resource Center. https://nationalmentoringresourcecenter.org/index.php/news-category-blog/468-synthesis-of-ojjdp-sponsored-mentoring-research-2019-update.html Summarized by Monica Arkin Notes of Interest: Nearly one in five experimental/quasi-experimental studies found that youth participation in mentoring programs yielded statistically significant outcomes.
 Multiple studies reported difficulties with consistent program implementation.
 Six out […]